Gasteracantha fornicata: Predators

 Potential predators of this spider include avians and humans.
 The webs of Gasteracantha fornicata and other decorated web spiders are described to have anti-predatorial properties, explained by the warning hypothesis.
 In particular, the conspicuous decorations of the webs of Gasteracantha fornicata draw larger creature's attention to the web and prevent them from destruction.

 The fused head and body spikes (cephalothorax region) also serve as a defense mechanism.
-While the mud dauber wasp Sceliphron laetum solely uses orb-weaving spiders to feed its young, it does not feed the larvae with Gasteracantha because of the particularly hard exoskeleton.
-The brightly colored body has been described as a possible aposematic signal, where having bright coloration signals to larger predators not to hunt this spider.
+While the mud dauber wasp (Sceliphron laetum) solely uses orb-weaving spiders to feed its young, it does not feed the larvae with Gasteracantha because of the particularly hard exoskeleton.
+The brightly coloured body has been described as a possible aposematic signal, where having bright colouration signals to larger predators not to hunt this spider.

-Protective coloration and behavior
+Protective colouration and behaviour

 The distinctive yellow bands on the female Gasteracantha fornicata are the result of biochemical pigments.
 These bands contain ommochrome pigments that absorb at roughly five-hundred nanometers to selectively absorb different kinds of light.Gasteracantha fornicata has been shown to mimic spatial, spectral, and symmetric patterns of local flowers to intercept prey at their webs.
 The pattern of Gasteracantha fornicata possesses a striped, radial pattern of yellow/white and black that shares the same attractive cues of flowers to the prey insects looking for nectar and pollen.
-Whereas color alone was shown to be attractive to prey, the pattern was not sufficient to have an effect on prey capture.
+Whereas colour alone was shown to be attractive to prey, the pattern was not sufficient to have an effect on prey capture.
 However, other studies have shown that the orientation of stripes is significant.